-In this episode, we’re going to do something a little bit different.
-We’re going to talk about the future of human health and whether it will take place here on Earth.
+In this episode, my guests and I talk about the future of human health and whether it will take place here on Earth.
 Does that sound like science fiction?
 Well, many of our brightest minds are already hard at work trying to make this happen.

 Joining me are some of the experts who have devoted their lives to this question.
 Each approaches the problem in a different way, but all agree on one thing.
 Right now, we only have one place to live and it’s here on Earth.
 But there is one man who’s planning to put people on the moon someday soon.